JoshMate/Monolith/README.md

 5. Short Range - Capture and defend a bizzare statue.
 Very close range combat, like vanilla.
 Sosigs come from all directions.
 6. Short Range - Capture and defend a ventilation room.
 Very close range combat, like vanilla.
 Sosigs come from a single direction.

-## The Real Take and Hold Experience
+## The Take and Hold Experience
 Thanks to Anton's excellent code, all of the Features of T&H are reusable, so expect the full experience along with patrolling sosigs, random generation and full pre match customisation!
+As the flow and difficulty of T&H was designed for the tiny vanilla arenas, you may find this map easier or harder depending on how you like to play.

 ## Installation
 1. Fully install WurstMod [Here](https://github.com/Nolenz/WurstMod)